AlBlPro/AlBlPro.github.io/index.md

 css: /custom/main.css
 ---

-I am Maël, a PhD student at the CEA of Saclay, where I study the properties of exoplanet atmospheres.
+Hey, I am Maël a PhD student at CEA in Saclay.
+I focus on the properties of exoplanet atmospheres and improving the data reduciton for JWST.

 ---